 Children Play Therapy Services Offered

-Services offered by therapist Dr. Carol Bouzoukis in the Wilmington Delaware Brandywine Hundred Brandywood Plaza office for children 2 to 12 years of age:
+Services offered by therapist Dr. Carol Bouzoukis at Two Greenville Crossing for children 3 to 14 years of age:

 - Parent consultations